Kitty Kat (song): Critical reception

 "Kitty Kat" received generally favorable reviews from critics.
 Eb Haynes of AllHipHop described "Kitty Kat" as a seductive track.
 Norman Mayers of Prefix Magazine wrote that B'Day is packed with standouts such as "the Rich Harrison-produced 'Freakum Dress' and the Neptunes-helmed 'Kitty Kat'."
-Picking out "Kitty Kat" as one of the four top tracks of the album, Spence D of IGN Music added that the song slows things down, allowing for Knowles' "crystal clear vocals to take some down time and relinquish up a dreamy, creamy sound that is playfully sensuous."
+Picking out "Kitty Kat" as one of the four top tracks of the album, Spence D of IGN Music added that the song slows things down, allowing for Beyoncé's "crystal clear vocals to take some down time and relinquish up a dreamy, creamy sound that is playfully sensuous."
 Andy Kellman of Allmusic described "Kitty Kat" as "a deceptively sweet, rainbow-colored track" where purrs - that are sound made by all species of felids and are a part of cat communication - are more like "claws-out dismissals."
 Jon Pareles of The New York Times called the song a "cooing [and] sighing" one.
 Sal Cinquemani of Slant Magazine noted that "Kitty Kat" was "the only mid-tempo break" until the very end of the album.
 Darryl Sterdan, writing for the Canadian website Jam!, said that the song is just about what you think.
 Thomas Inskeep of Stylus Magazine commented that "Kitty Kat" seems to be an obvious tracks produced by The Neptunes.
 He went on complimenting "the squishy R&B keyboard which works well with the song’s 'I’m not feelin[g] it' vibe."
 A writer of the Seattle Post-Intelligencer commented, "Beyoncé is better at being sexy than sarcastic, and 'Kitty Kat' doesn't make any bones about what her absentee lover is missing."
-Michael Roberts of New Times Broward-Palm Beach commented that Knowles "purrs at lower speed" in the song.
+Michael Roberts of New Times Broward-Palm Beach commented that Beyoncé "purrs at lower speed" in the song.

 Phil Harrison of Time Out said that "Kitty Kat" feels "slightly anodyne despite its sweetly vicious climax."
 Gail Mitchell of Billboard described it as "slick, [and] wicked".
 Mike Joseph of PopMatters was much less impressed, giving the song a negative review: "The dreary 'Kitty Kat' is a waste of four minutes of my time.
 Pharrell Williams, who produced this song, needs to be told that his glory days are two years behind him if not more."
 This was echoed by Dave de Sylvi of Sputnikmusic who wrote: "Pharrell's other contribution to the album is the regrettably plain 'Kitty Kat,' a slower track that gives further credence to the view that he cannot cope when thrust outside his comfort zone."